Plenary Speaker Biographies

 National Institute of

 Nuclear Physics INFN-Milan,

-Roberta Vecchi is associate professor in Applied Physics at the Dept. of Physics, University of Milan (Italy) and associate researcher of the National Institute of Nuclear Physics INFN-Milan.
+Roberta Vecchi is an associate professor in Applied Physics at the Dept. of Physics, University of Milan (Italy) and is an associate researcher at the National Institute of Nuclear Physics INFN-Milan.
 She has been leading the Environmental Physics research group since 2003.
-Main research activities are related to atmospheric aerosol physical-chemical-optical characterisation, set-up of experimental and modelling approaches to study aerosol properties, and assessment of aerosol emission sources.
-In collaboration with the INFN-Florence and the INFN-Genoa research groups, since late ‘90s she has been involved in research projects dealing with the application of Ion Beam Analysis to characterise aerosol elemental composition and to identify emission sources.
-In recent years, Accelerator Mass Spectrometry has been also exploited for radiocarbon analysis in the elemental and organic fraction of carbonaceous aerosol.
+Her main research activities are related to atmospheric aerosol physical-chemical-optical characterisation, set-up of experimental and modelling approaches to study aerosol properties, and assessment of aerosol emission sources.
+In collaboration with the INFN-Florence and the INFN-Genoa research groups, she has been involved in research projects since the late 90s that deal with the application of Ion Beam Analysis to characterise aerosol elemental composition and thereby identify emission sources.
+In recent years, the technique of Accelerator Mass Spectrometry has further been exploited for radiocarbon analysis in the elemental and organic fraction of carbonaceous aerosols.

 She was President of the European Aerosol Assembly (2016-2018), President of the Italian Aerosol Society (2012-2018) and coordinator of working groups on particulate matter characterization at national and international level (2009-2012).
 She is currently member of the Editorial Board of the Journal of Aerosol Science and member of the scientific board of the INFN-LABEC laboratory.